dandi/handbook/docs/13_upload.md

             pip install -U dandi

-    3. Store your API key somewhere that the CLI can find it; see ["Storing Access Credentials"](#store-access-credentials) below.
+    3. Store your API key somewhere that the CLI can find it; see [Storing Access Credentials](#store-access-credentials).

 ## Store Access Credentials